0xCoto/simpleReader/README.md

 (code will borrow [lines 7-18](https://github.com/0xCoto/PSR-Toolkit/blob/master/psr_toolkit.py#L7-L18) in [`psr_toolkit.py`](https://github.com/0xCoto/PSR-Toolkit/blob/master/psr_toolkit.py) from [`PSR-Toolkit`](https://github.com/0xCoto/PSR-Toolkit))

+- - **Incoherent de-dispersion update:** An incoherent-dedispersion algorithm has been applied to `simpleReader.py`.
+Both the un-de-dispersed and de-dispersed pulse profiles are shown plotted.
+The data are de-dispersed with a user-defined DM.

 - (More functionalities to be added soon)

 ### Example observation of PSR B0329+54 (J0332+5434) using simpleReader